Timeline 1877-1878

 1878 Jan 6, Carl Sandburg, U.S.

-his biography of Abraham Lincoln, was born.
-"There are people who want
+for his biography of Abraham Lincoln, was born.
+"There are people

 (HN, 1/6/99)(AP, 7/13/99)